 Do you really need postpartum underwear?

 Many new moms are surprised by how much—and how long—bleeding can occur after delivery.
 (We’re talking weeks!)
-Having leakproof postpartum underwear on hand after you give birth provides a comfortable alternative to adult diapers and postpartum mesh underwear.
+Having leakproof postpartum underwear on hand after you give birth offers a comfortable alternative to adult diapers and mesh postpartum underwear.

 How long should you wear postpartum underwear?

 You will likely want to wear leakproof postpartum underwear until your postpartum bleeding stops, which can be anywhere from a few days to six weeks.
-You’ll often find range of absorbency options to meet your unique needs; with light pairs often absorbing up to a light pantyliner's worth of liquid, while the most absorbent undies can handle 10+ teaspoons of liquid.
-Though some women feel comfortable switching to pads and mesh or supportive underwear, depending on their delivery type, just a few days after birth.
+You’ll often find a range of absorbency options to meet your unique needs; with light pairs often absorbing up to a light pantyliner's worth of liquid, while the most absorbent undies can handle 10+ teaspoons of liquid.
+Though some women feel comfortable switching to pads and mesh or supportive underwear just a few days after birth, depending on their delivery type.

 Things to Consider When Picking The Best Postpartum Underwear For You